Eben Etzebeth: Personal life

-Etzebeth married actress and singer Anlia van Rensburg on Saturday 4 February 2023 at the La Paris estate in Franschhoek, Western Cape.Their first child was born on January 2024.
-In February 2025, they announced they're expecting a second child.
+Etzebeth married actress and singer Anlia van Rensburg on Saturday 4 February 2023 at the La Paris estate in Franschhoek, Western Cape.
+Their first child was born in January 2024.
+In February 2025, they announced they were expecting a second child.
+That October, their second daughter was born.

 Van Rensburg sang the South African national anthem on Etzebeth's 100th test cap.